 Fake meats, such as the Beyond Meat Burger and the Impossible Burger, are rapidly gaining popularity for their flavor; lower usage of land, water and other resources; and their “disruptive” image.
 However, you may be wasting your time if you eat them for health reasons.
 For example, while it no longer contains gluten, the Impossible Burger’s main ingredient is now GMO soy.
 The CEO claims that this is “the safest and most environmentally responsible option” – but is this really true?

 First, soy protein concentrates and isolates have the lowest beneficial isoflavone levels of all soy products.
 Second, GMO soy is harmful to humans and the environment.
 Studies have shown that planting Roundup Ready (glyphosate-tolerant) soy quickly leads to resistant “superweeds”, so farmers must spray more herbicides to combat them.
-GMO soy therefore contains high levels of glyphosate residues and AMPA, its toxic breakdown product.
+GMO soy, therefore, contains high levels of glyphosate residues and AMPA, its toxic breakdown product.
 Glyphosate alters gene function and contributes to a range of conditions from ADHD to coeliac disease.
 On the other hand, organic soy is richer in protein and zinc but lower in omega-6 fatty acids.
 Additionally, its similarity to meat partly comes from yeast genetically modified to produce a heme-like molecule from soy.
 This compound, soy leghemoglobin, naturally occurs in the root, but long-term safety of consuming significant amounts is still unknown.
 This is just one aspect to think about when starting a plant-based diet.

 The Flexitarian Fix